 The content of this course centers on administrative functions related to the management of school finance and facilities in educational institutions.
 Topics covered are budget planning related to facilities management, as well as resource allocation and scheduling to maximize the use of school facilities; school finance related to sources of revenue for capital projects and the impact of these projects on the allocation of resources, scheduling of programs, and use of personnel will be studied.
 Additional topics include management techniques, strategic planning approaches, building assessment, energy issues, technology in schools, community development and contract management.
-Required for Ed.D. program/K-12 Administration major.
+Required for Ed.D. program/K-12 Administration specialization.

 ED 658.
 ADVANCED STUDIES IN SCHOOL DISTRICT LEADERSHIP THREE CREDITS

 This course will prepare future school district leaders for complex situations and specialized functions that are performed as part of district oversight in the central office.
-Students will review their prior coursework in K-12 Administration by compiling and informally assessing their Internship Competency Portfolio to determine the focus areas for their superintendent internship.
-Required for Ed.D. program/K-12 Administration major.
+Students will review their prior coursework in K-12 Administration by compiling and informally assessing their Leadership Competency Portfolio, and determine the focus areas to begin the superintendent internship.
 Prerequisites: Completion of Ed.D.
 Leadership core and K-12 School Administration courses with the exception of ED 659.
+Department permission required.